-MARIA VAN ROOYEN works in a variety of drawn mediums to explore notions of place and displacement.
+Maria van Rooyen works in a variety of drawn mediums to explore notions of place and displacement.
 She often works with historical sources, observational accounts of explorers or witnesses, to address the idea of history as a subjective narrative.
 In her domestic scenes, the notion of home is made uncomfortable by the spatial construction that confines her figures.
 This sense of a disrupted or subjective space extends to her large mixed media drawings that imbue landscapes with the history and politic of Southern Africa’s place in the global economy.
-The impact of larger ideologies at play in society continually influence her depictions of place which become fractured, overlaid with currencies or confined in order to carefully disclose a contemporary politic of being ‘here.’
+The impact of larger ideologies at play in society continually impact her depictions of place which becomes fractured, overlaid with currencies or confined in order to carefully disclose a contemporary politic of being ‘here.’

 Collections: Mount Nelson Hotel, Cape Town; Fusion Boutique Hotel, Polokwane.

-Selected Exhibitions: 2016 – That Art Fair, Cape Town.
+Selected Exhibitions: 2018 – Cape Town Art Fair, Salon91 Booth.
+2016 – That Art Fair, Cape Town.
 2015 – Cape Town Art Fair with Salon91.
-2014 – Turbine Art Fair; Cape Town Art Fair with Salon91.
+2014 – Turbine Art Fair, Johannesburg; Cape Town Art Fair with Salon91.
 2010 – The Long Way Home, solo exhibition, Salon91; Every Secret Thing at Polokwane Art Museum, Polokwane; Collateral at Fried Contemporary, Pretoria.
 2009 – History(n) at UCA Gallery, Cape Town; Artist in Residence at Modern Autohaus, BMW – Mobility, Polokwane.
 2008 – Association d’Arts, Biarritz, France.
-2006 - Installation at Memory, Narrative and Forgiveness, reflecting on ten years of South Africa’s Truth and Reconciliation Commission, Cape Town; Solo exhibition, Alliance Francaise, Gerard Sekoto gallery, Johannesburg.
+2006 - Installation at Memory, Narrative and Forgiveness, reflecting on ten years of South Africa’s Truth and Reconciliation Commission, Cape Town; Solo Exhibition Alliance Francaise, Gerard Sekoto gallery, Johannesburg.